francoposa/francoposa.io/content/resources/golang/text-template-composition.md

 t3 := `{{define "T3"}}{{template "T1"}} {{template "T2"}}{{end}}`
 ```

-This will give us the output:
+Rendering these templates with some helpful print statements will give us the following output:

 ```shell
 executing T1 Template: ONE